 It is the City's intent to provide a drug and alcohol free work environment for employees.
 In order to ensure a safe and healthful work environment and to comply with appropriate regulations, the City has established these policies regarding screening of employees for the use of illegal substances, the improper use of legal substances, controlled substances and unlawful use and possession of alcohol.
 The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance or alcohol on City premises or while conducting City business off City premises is prohibited.
 Illegal or controlled drugs include but are not limited to: semi-synthetic opioids, anabolic steroids, amphetamines, barbiturates, benzodiazepine metabolite, cocaine metabolite, methadone, methaqualone, opiates, PCP, propoxyphene and THC metabolite).
-This list is not all inclusive; employees may be screened for additional substances as determined by the Human Resources Director and could include drugs designated as controlled substances in the Arkansas Criminal Code as may be amended from time to time.
+This list is not all inclusive; employees may be screened for additional substances in the Arkansas Criminal Code as may be amended from time to time.
 Violations of this policy will result in disciplinary action, up to and including termination, with the possibility of legal consequences.